 |Frequency (Hz)||Amplitude (G2/Hz)||Slope||Offset||Area ((G s2)2)|

-Applying the unit conversion, we get
+Applying the unit conversion, we get:

-But you are more likely interested in peak-to-peak displacement instead of the RMS displacement value, because your shaker travel limits are rated as a peak-to-peak value.
+But you are more likely interested in peak-to-peak displacement instead of the RMS displacement value because your shaker travel limits are rated as a peak-to-peak value.
 Since the vibration is Gaussian random it is not possible to find an absolute peak value.
 What we can compute is an average, or typical, peak value.
-For Gaussian random values, the average one sided peak level is about 3 times the RMS value (also called the 3-sigma level).
-To get double sided displacement, a.k.a. peak-to-peak displacement, this number is doubled.
+For Gaussian random values, the average one-sided peak level is about 3 times the RMS value (also called the 3-sigma level).
+To get double-sided displacement, a.k.a. peak-to-peak displacement, this number is doubled.
 So the typical peak-to-peak value is computed as:

 Typical peak-peak displacement = 2 · 3 · (0.0077 in RMS) = 0.046 in peak-to-peak

 Now it is important to know that this is simply the typical peak-to-peak displacement value.
 This peak value will occur relatively frequently during your test, so you will often see peaks at this level.
 But you will also have occasional peaks at levels higher than 3·RMS.
 How high those peaks get can only be defined in terms of probabilities, so the appropriate question is not how high the peaks are, but how often the peaks will be that high.
 For Gaussian random data, the amplitudes will be above 3·RMS 0.27% of the time.
 They will be above 4·RMS 0.006% of the time.
 And there is still a 0.0000002% chance that you can get a peak greater than 6·RMS.
-This is very small probability, but not impossible!
-In practice you should have 30% to 50% of headroom above the typical peak-to-peak displacement value for the occasional higher peak levels.
+This is a very small probability, but not impossible!
+In practice, you should have 30% to 50% of the headroom above the typical peak-to-peak displacement value for the occasional higher peak levels.

 HOW ABOUT SINE-ON-RANDOM?

-Sine-on-Random tests have a background random vibration, with one or more sine tones added over top of the background vibration.
+Sine-on-Random tests have a background random vibration, with one or more sine tones added on top of the background vibration.
 The background random levels are computed the same as for standard random, as described above.
 The sine tones then add to the random in the mean-square, which simply means you take the all of the RMS levels, square them, add them together, and take the square root of the result to get the overall RMS value.
 Since the sine tones are usually defined in terms of their peak acceleration, they need to first be converted from peak to RMS, which for a sine tone is as simple as dividing the peak value by .

-Sine-on-Random Example: Use the same background random as defined above, and add in sine tones of 1.0G peak at 50 Hz, 2.0 G peak at 80 Hz, and 1.5 G peak at 110 Hz.
+Sine-on-Random example: Use the same background random as defined above, and add in sine tones of 1.0G peak at 50 Hz, 2.0 G peak at 80 Hz, and 1.5 G peak at 110 Hz.

 |Frequency (Hz)||Acceleration G Peak||Acceleration G RMS||Squared G2|

-Velocity works the same way, remembering to convert the acceleration to velocity using equation (6), and then converting the result to the appropriate velocity unit.
+Velocity works the same way, remembering to convert the acceleration to velocity using Equation (6), and then converting the result to the appropriate velocity unit.
 When summing the squared values, be sure the units for the background random and the sine tones match.

 |Frequency (Hz)||Acceleration G Peak||Acceleration G RMS||Velocity G s RMS||Squared (G s)2|

-Applying the unit conversion, we get
+Applying the unit conversion, we get: